 “Thank you Jesus for saving my life. 🙏🏾🙏🏾🙏🏾 Hey Besties I'm in a better space today to properly update you on my current health situation,” she said in an Instagram post on November 9.

-“I suffered a damage hernia a few days ago that sent my body into sepsis, as a result I was rushed to the hospital for immediate surgery,” she continued in the caption of a picture of herself wearing a wore a blue dress with gold trim as bowed her head and clasped her hands together.
+“I suffered a damage hernia a few days ago that sent my body into sepsis, as a result I was rushed to the hospital for immediate surgery,” she continued in the caption of a picture of herself wearing a blue dress with gold trim as she bowed her head and clasped her hands together.

 Spice also addressed rumors circulating on social media in which fans speculated that she suffered cardiac arrest and was in a coma following post-op surgery complications in the Dominican Republic.